Attacking Open-domain Question Answering by Injecting Misinformation: Models and Experiments

 \subsection{Which is more deceiving: human- or model-generated misinformation?}

-We further investigate which is more deceiving to QA models: human or neural misinformation?
-To study this, based on the real contexts $\mathcal{C^R}$ in the \dataset test set, we generate their fake contexts $\{\mathcal{C}^F_1, \cdots, \mathcal{C}^F_N\}$ using different methods and then evaluate the QA performance of the RoBERTa-large model.
-The methods we consider are human and \model; where in the case of \model\, we consider three variants in which the number of iterations $K$ is set as $1$, $2$, and $3$, respectively.

-Table~\ref{tbl:compare_generation_method} shows the QA performance for different methods.
-We introduce a metric called \textit{average edit distance percentage} (\text{Edit}(G)) to measure the average number of edits a generation method $G$ needs to make to the original contexts in order to generate the fake paragraph, defined as follows: $\text{Edit}(G) = \sum_{i=1}^M \left \vert \text{edit\_distance}(G(\mathcal{C}_i^R), \mathcal{C}_i^R) / \text{length}(\mathcal{C}_i^R) \right \vert$, where $\mathcal{C}_i^R$ is the $i$-th real context in the test set, and $G(\mathcal{C}_i^R)$ is the fake context generated by method $G$ for $\mathcal{C}_i^R$.
-This metric measures the relative edit distance between the true and fake context, taking average in the test set.
-From the results in Table~\ref{tbl:compare_generation_method}, we make two major observations:

-\paragraph{Humans can create more misleading contradictions with fewer edits.} Table~\ref{tbl:compare_generation_method} shows that when pairing the real context with the human-written fake context, the models underperform (an EM 72.02\%) compared against pairings with model-written fake contexts.
-Interestingly, the average edit distance percentage for humans is also the lowest (19.19\%) among all methods.
-This indicates that humans create more challenging fake contexts that trick QA models with fewer edits.
-From our observations in Table~\ref{tbl:dataset_examples}, humans make more subtle and deceiving edits to create contradictions, such as switching ``former'' and ``latter'' (Example~4), and changing ``every day'' to ``every day but Sunday'' (Example~3).
-Such edits requires a deep level of reading comprehension not currently achieved by text generation models.

-Error analysis also reveals that human-created contradictions are more deceiving.
-As shown in Figure~\ref{fig:distractor_distribution}, for each real context, we pair it with five fake contexts produced by five different methods.
-We then analyze the source (which fake context) of the incorrect answer when the RoBERTa-large QA model makes an error.
-If all five methods create equally deceiving fake contexts, we expect to observe a uniform distribution.
-However, the distribution in Figure~\ref{fig:distractor_distribution} shows that the most (31.8\%) wrong answers are extracted from the human-created fake context.
+We then investigate which is more deceiving to QA models: human or neural misinformation?
+To study this, we let the QA model to answer each question $Q$ under the context $\mathcal{C} = \{ \mathcal{P^R, P^H, P^C, P^N} \}$, where $P^R$ is the real passage that contains the correct answer, and $\mathcal{P^H, P^C, P^N}$ are the corresponding fake versions of $P^R$ produced by human, \model (NER), and \model (Constituency), respectively.
+We then analyze the source (which fake passage) of the incorrect answer when the model makes an error.
+If all three methods create equally deceiving fake passages, we expect to observe a uniform distribution of the error sources.

-\paragraph{\model creates more deceiving contradictions at the cost of more edits. } As the number of iterations $K$ increases, the \model model makes more edits to the original contexts, as reflected by the increasing $\text{Edit}$ in Table~\ref{tbl:compare_generation_method}.
-The resultant QA performance also falls, as more contradicting information is likely to appear when more edits are made.
-Therefore, generation models can produce more deceiving fake contexts by making more edits to the real contexts (certainly worrying from a dual-use perspective).
-However, we will show in Section~\ref{subsec:disinfo_aware_qa} that more edits make the generated texts less realistic and more easy to detect.